uplo-tech/brand-assets-official/README.md

 ## Logo and Wordmark

 We’re a little more strict on this one.
-We own the trademark in the US for both the Uplo logo and wordmark:
+We are in the process of registering the trademarks in Australia for both the Uplo logo and wordmark:

 ![Uplo logo](./uplo-logo/logo-colour-3000px-trans-png-01.png)

 We’d prefer that your project not use the Uplo logo or wordmark directly in any capacity, but you can style on it as long as a normal user wouldn’t confuse it for the real thing.

 We hope to have a good example of this soon:

-The logo is similar, but is easily differentiated from the Uplo logo by both the color and the design using a line graph in the center.
-Plus, it perfectly represents what the site is about - Uplo and stats!

 ## Colours